All Change in Legal Recruitment

 Never has there been such an important need to keep hold of the best members of your team as there has been today.
 If we think that last year, ten years on from the recession, was one of the best years for law firms in a decade, but recruitment was one of the biggest worries, it’s clear to understand why.
 The legal sector is growing, there are lots of vacancies but it’s still a massive candidate short sector.

 We are seeing firms do a lot more to keep their staff across all levels.
 Staff retention is vital as it’s so difficult to find people to replace those that leave; it can literally take months to find the right candidate.

 To prevent not only a recruitment headache but disruption in services, firms are offering a lot of different benefits now, making the decision to move on difficult.
 The biggest and most popular being the opportunity for flexible and remote working.
 Roles offering homeworking opportunities are hard to walk away from, regardless of the salary.
 There’s a greater investment in staff training and development too, which helps staff feel valued, and many firms have career development programmes in place for better transparency of staff progression.
 All in all, firms are doing their utmost to avoid risking the loss of their key assets.
 In a sector still short of the required talent, it’s a gamble that can’t be taken.

-Jacob has over five years’ experience working with legal professionals across the Manchester region.
+Thomas has experience working with legal professionals across the Manchester region.
 He’s worked with those at the start of their legal career through to Senior Associates and Partners.
-He’s currently keen to speak with newly qualified solicitors who are looking for private practice opportunities across the growing Manchester legal scene.
-Give him a call on 0161 834 0225 or drop him an email – email@example.com
+Get in touch at email@example.com.